 Past funding: Seoul VioSys; APQA; WSP; Tech Launch Arizona; BIO5 Institute; Desert Tech; WAESO (NSF); NVRQS; NIH; NSF; Arizona Department of Commerce; Theradiag; University of Arizona

-Objective: Handheld PCR system utilizing interfacial tension for pathogen identification.
+Objective: Handheld PCR and LAMP systems utilizing interfacial tension for pathogen identification.

 Collaborator: Prof. David Galbraith (U Arizona)

 2. DOTS qPCR with smartphone monitoring of interfacial tension.

 3. Interfacial effects enable low theshold cycle detection and inhibition relief.|

 Objective: Use of nanostructured surfaces for tissue engineering and organ-on-a-chip applications.

 Researchers: Soohee Cho, Kattika Kaarj, Soo Chung, Jennifer Ngo, Ryan Zenhausern

 Collaborators: Prof. Terrence Monks (Wayne State U)

 |1-2.
 Nanostructured ensemble surfaces on e-beam nanopatterns and electrospun nanofibers.

 4. In situ GGT monitoring on organ-on-a-chip.|